- Travel Weather ›

 Genoa is the capital of the Liguria region.
-It inhabits a spot on the Mare Liguria, or Ligurian Sea.
+It inhabits a spot on the Mare Liguria, or Ligurian Sea as you can see on the map of Liguria.

 Genoa has a thriving historic center for tourists to discover, and the port area has been renovated quite nicely to include a panoramic elevator and marine aquarium.